SVA-SE/MATRIX-dashboards/docs/solutions.md

 - beneficial:
   - understanding of basic web languages and website structure
   - knowledge of HTML and CSS for visual design
-  - knowledge of JS for advanced features and user-friendliness
+  - knowledge of JS for more advanced custom UI features

 **Infrastructure:**